Skip to Content

 Chalet du Glacier near Trient

-After our restless night, we were up at 7.30 and after a breakfast of bread and jam we were on our way again.
+Spending our restless night, we were up at 7.30.
+After a breakfast of bread and jam we were on our way again.
 Read my diary of Day 1 on the Tour de Mont Blanc – Flegere to Col de Balme.

 Refuge Col de Balme to Champex